Prisms and Prismatic Cohomology: Comparison with

 \section{Comparison with \cite{BMS2}}

 The goal of this section is to compare the constructions of this paper with those in \cite{BMS2}.
-Recall that for a quasiregular semiperfectoid $S$, we defined in \cite{BMS2} the ring $\widehat{\Prism}_S=\pi_0 \mathrm{TC}^-(S;\mathbf Z_p)=\pi_0 \mathrm{TP}(S;\mathbf Z_p)$ together with a Frobenius semilinear endomorphism $\phi_S$ (induced by the cyclotomic Frobenius map) and a commutative diagram
+Recall that for a quasiregular semiperfectoid $S$, we defined in \cite[\S 7.2]{BMS2} the ring $\widehat{\Prism}_S=\pi_0 \mathrm{TC}^-(S;\mathbf Z_p)=\pi_0 \mathrm{TP}(S;\mathbf Z_p)$ together with a Frobenius semilinear endomorphism $\phi_S$ (induced by the cyclotomic Frobenius map).
+The fundamental diagram